 List Of Documents Of The Property That Need To Be Checked Before Buying

-The occupancy certificate certifies if a building complies with various rules and civic bylaws.
+The occupancy certificate certifies if a building complies with various rules and civic bylaws, and is a must-need when buying a property to rent.
 The seller must obtain the occupancy certificate from the competent authority, before transferring the property.